Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: Introduction

 To address these challenges, this paper examines offloading possibilities and delivery route planning for 3D highways within a vertical heterogeneous network (VHetNet) paradigm.
-We present a realistic vision of a next-generation delivery network with a focus on issues pertaining to connectivity as well as computation and caching.
-The main components of providing a fully connected, high rate, and low-latency 3D network are described.
-The solution we envision makes use of high altitude platform station (HAPS) systems as an essential component.
+We present a realistic vision of a next-generation delivery network with a focus on issues pertaining to connectivity as well as computation, caching, and sensing.
+Among others, instantaneous navigation, traffic status, the energy level monitoring and the related prediction applications can be guided by the ML algorithms executed at the serving HAPS node.
+Furthermore in addition to location sensing, collection and gathering of the sensed data is possible at the HAPS node in terms of the sensing capabilities.
+Below, we describe the main components of providing a fully connected, high rate, and low-latency 3D network.
+The solution we envision makes the use of high altitude platform station (HAPS) systems as an essential component.
 This architecture is also in line with the emerging literature on 6G networks.
 In our view, the main catalyzer will be HAPS constellations, which offer an excellent synergy between evolving terrestrial networks and emerging low Earth orbit (LEO) satellite constellations.
-By using HAPS for connectivity, caching, and computational offloading, we predict that next-generation delivery networks will soon become a reality, even in densely populated metropolitan areas.
+By using HAPS for connectivity, caching, and computational offloading, we will have the opportunity to the enable all these functionalities at the network edge, hence we can significantly benefit from the expected performance improvement as clearly highlighted in \cite{e1} and quantified in \cite{e2}.
+With this feature, we predict that next-generation delivery networks will soon become a reality, even in densely populated metropolitan areas.

 The rest of this paper is organized as follows.
 The evolution of wireless architecture to support fully autonomous air fleets is described in Section II.
-In addition, the main architectural components are described from the perspectives of connectivity, caching, and computation.
+The main architectural components are described from the perspectives of connectivity, caching, computation, and sensing.
 Section III describes the main features of HAPS systems.
 In Section IV, we present our vision of AI-powered and connected delivery networks with rapid response rates.
 Open issues are highlighted in Section V. Section VI concludes the paper.